sanath-narasimhan/academic-static/content/post/Recommendor-system.md

 <h3> Challenges faced </h3>

 1. As the dataset lacks the required content like user history we need to get creative with the algorithm.
-Used inly current selected item for recommendation insted of history of viewed objects.
+Used only current selected item for recommendation instead of history of viewed objects.

-2. Cannot use any standart techniques to improve content-based recommendations.
-Usedthe classof items toensure quality of recommendation.
+2. Cannot use any standard techniques to improve content-based recommendations.
+Used the class of items to ensure quality of recommendation.

 <h4> Contributions </h4>

 1. Implemented psudo Content-Based recommendation system with the already created Inverted Index and similarity matrix.

-2. Using top 50 results fromthe similarity algorithm provides better recommendations.
+2. Using top 50 results from the similarity algorithm provides better recommendations.

 <h5> Referrences: </h5>